 What potential, Vera would laugh.
 What do we know of potential, we’re just sisters with a silent father and a mother who died because her lungs were too full of anger.

-This was her tactic.
-I’d spend two weeks fuming silently.
-I’d sit by the window waiting for it to rain — bring the clothes in the minute it starts, Papa had always told me, it’s your responsibility and nothing should be wet.
-Sometimes I’d scribble lines about Vera on slips of paper; she was selfish; she was the fog in my brain that never cleared, not while I waited for my next story, and not when I set the rice to cook at eight, exactly an hour before dinnertime.
-Vera knew this, but what did she care, she hadn’t been locked in her room with Mama screaming in the background, Think Vera, think, don’t you care about somebody, anybody, something, other than yourself?
+So, I’d spend two weeks fuming silently.
+I’d often sit by the window waiting for it to rain — bring the clothes in the minute it starts, Papa would say, it’s your responsibility and nothing should be wet.
+I won’t be like Vera, I told myself; she’d always arranged our just-washed whites on the rusted wires across our balcony — who knows why she never put them on the stand — before letting them get soaked in the rain she’d forgotten about.
+Sometimes I’d scribble about Vera on slips of paper while I sat; she was selfish; she was the fog in my brain that never cleared, not while I waited for my next story, and not when I set the rice to cook at eight, exactly an hour before dinnertime.
+Vera knew this, but what did she care, she hadn’t been locked in her room with Mama screaming in the background, think Vera, think, don’t you care about somebody, anybody, something other than yourself?

-Before Vera moved to Bombay — She didn’t move, she left, Mama always snapped — Saturday nights were our nights.
-We sat on our terrace.
+Before Vera moved to Bombay — she didn’t move, she left, Mama liked to tell me — Saturday nights were our nights.
+We always sat next to the solar panels on our terrace with the lift shaft behind us.
 Nobody ever knew where we were, but Papa always found us collapsed on our bed on Sunday morning, crisscrossed in a tangle of legs and arms, our slippers still on our feet.
-Until she died, Mama believed we sat in the middle of KBR Park every Saturday night.
-The smell of your cigarettes is always curling up in my nostrils when you come home, she’d say.
-Ungrateful girls, she called us, One day the police will catch you trespassing, and when they call home at two in the morning to tell us they have you at the station, I will slam the phone down and go back to sleep.
+I’d found the panels when I was three; I sat under them every afternoon while Vera was still at school, until Papa found me there one Monday and twisted my ear.
+Can’t you see that sign, he snapped, his voice was a razor blade against skin, pointing to the sticker of a skull on the lift door — Always run when you see it.
+Until she died, Mama believed that Vera and I sat in the middle of KBR Park every Saturday night, on top of the stone tower that looked like a rook taken off a chess board and planted in the middle of all the neem trees.
+The smell of your cigarettes always curls up in my nostrils when you come home, she’d say.
+Thankless girls, she called us, one day the police will catch you trespassing, and when they call home at two in the morning to tell us they have you at the station, I will slam the phone down and go back to sleep.

 Where’s your sister?
 Papa asked.